BertilleT/Bayesian_estimation/README.md

   2 priors distributions are studied: uniform and multi gaussian.

 - multi_gaussian_bayesian_estimation.pdf
   This pdf files contains my notes to describe some plots resulting from the 2 scripts.
-The assignment subjects have been hiden because it is not me that wrote them.
+The assignment subjects have been hiden because it is not me who wrote them.
 ## Remarks
 Please, take into account there might be errors, I am a student.
 Feel free to contact me if you identify something wrong, or have any suggestion.
 Those scripts were written in a limited time context for a statistical assignment.